 What are the Side Effects of Hair Transplant Surgeries?

-Finally, let’s talk about the side effects that you might or might not experience after a hair transplant surgery, starting with the most common ones:
+Finally, let’s talk about the hair transplant side effects that you might or might not experience, starting with the most common ones:

 - Numbness throughout the scalp, due to local anesthesia.